 Llamas: Same Story, Less Research

 Almost everything above transfers directly to llamas.
-They share the same KIT-gene biology, the same white-spotting genetics, and the same BEW deafness pattern (Sandford et al. documented BEW deafness in eastern-Canada llamas back in the early 2000s).
+They share the same KIT-gene biology, the same white-spotting genetics, and the same BEW deafness pattern (the Gauly et al. 2005 brainstem-auditory study that documented BEW deafness covered both llamas and alpacas).

 What's different: there's less published llama-specific genetics research, fewer labs explicitly offer "llama" tests (though the camelid panels from the labs above will work), and llama colour terminology has more regional variation.
 The practical rules are identical - don't breed two classic greys, watch for cryptic greys in your whites - but expect to do a bit more reading and lab-correspondence yourself.